 5. If you’re a customer, visit our customer community, HUG, and start picking the brains of the many engagement masterminds within.

 Want to learn more about Higher Logic’s Engagement Platform?

 Former Senior Product Marketing Manager

 How We Know the 90-9-1 Rule for Online Community Engagement is Officially Outdated

-Community Strategy, Community Strategy // We see communities generating impressive results for their organizations every day.
+Community Strategy, HL News // We see communities generating impressive results for their organizations every day.
 To do that, a community needs to have solid engagement.
 The 90-9-1 rule just doesn’t align to that.

 Online Communities in 2020: 28 Key Facts + Statistics to Know

-Community Strategy, Community Strategy, Community Strategy, Community Strategy // Online community stats from The State of Community Management 2020, an annual report by The Community Roundtable, covering ROI, use cases, and engagement.
+Community Strategy, HL News // Online community stats from The State of Community Management 2020, an annual report by The Community Roundtable, covering ROI, use cases, and engagement.

 Building Buy-In for an Online Community at Your Association

-Community Strategy, Community Strategy, Community Strategy, Community Strategy, Community Strategy // Need to pitch community to your association’s board?
+Community Strategy, HL News // Need to pitch community to your association’s board?
 We’ll walk you through aligning your strategy with their priorities and overcoming common objections.